Wang Zhiyi

-Wang Zhiyi (王祉怡 (Wáng Zhǐyí); born 29 April 2000) is a Chinese badminton player from Shashi, Jingzhou, in Hubei province.
+Wang Zhiyi (王祉怡 (Wáng Zhǐyí); born 29 April 2000) is a Chinese badminton player.
 She was two-time Asian Champions winning the title in 2022 and 2024.
 She was part of China winning team in the 2020 and 2024 Uber Cup, as well at the 2021 and 2023 Sudirman Cup.
-She won her first BWF World Tour Finals title in 2024.
+Capture her first BWF World Tour title in the 2019 U.S. Open, she later reached her highest ranking of world number 2 in the women's singles on 19 November 2024.

 Career

 Early life and junior career

 Wang started her career as a badminton player by training in Jingzhou sports school.
 She went to the Hubei provincial training centre in 2009, and was selected to join the team in 2013.
 In 2016, Wang joined the national team, and became part of the national second team in 2017.

 2018

 Wang has achieved a number of achievements in her career in the junior competitions.
 Wang emerged victory in the girls' singles at the 2018 Asian Junior Championships, and also helped the national team to clinch the mixed team title.
 She then represented her country at the 2018 Summer Youth Olympics in Buenos Aires, Argentina, and clinched the girls' singles silver, after losing the final match to Goh Jin Wei.
 She again had to accept defeat to Goh in the semi-finals of the World Junior Championships, making her have to be satisfied with a bronze medal.